BTCr-Dev/bitcoin-token-smart-contracts/tron/README.md

-This repository has the contracts that implement the wrapped btc token and wrapped eth token on Tron network.
+This repository has the contracts that implement the BTC Rub token and ETH Rub token on Tron network.

 # Installation